 In truth, there are endless possibilities for tour operators when it comes to using Facebook Live.
 Aside from live streaming parts of your tours, you could do question and answer sessions, behind-the-scenes shoots, and interviews with guides and locals.
 Perhaps you come across an adorable local animal on your tour and stream the interaction.

 If you have an idea in advance, be sure to announce to your followers when you will be going live so your loyal fans can check back in.
-When you’re ready to go live, make sure you add a description, so people tuning in will understand what they’re watching.
+When you’re ready to go live, make sure you add a description so that people tuning in will understand what they’re watching.

 However you decide to use Facebook Video, whether it’s live or uploaded – be careful not to post it via YouTube.
 Always upload it directly to Facebook.
 As I mentioned earlier, Facebook is trying to compete with YouTube, and it will deprioritize any posts with YouTube links!
 The social media analytics company Quintly(opens in a new tab) did a study which showed that interactions, such as likes and comments, on Facebook Video was 300% higher than on Facebook posts with YouTube links in December 2016.

 Overall, Facebook’s algorithm makes it difficult for tour operators to harness the platform as a marketing tool.
 It’s frustrating when we all work hard to build a group of followers, only to have Facebook hide our posts.
 Fortunately, it is easy for tour companies to adapt their marketing strategies to use Facebook Video and Facebook Live.
 By nature, tour operators have access to places that people want to see.
 If you learn to use Facebook Video and Facebook Live, you can give followers a taste of your tours and optimize the number of people who will see your content.